hogenimushi/vdc2020_race02/README.md

 # vdc2020_race02
-Dataset for virtual donkey car race #2
+This is a dataset for virtual donkey car race #2, tested on Ubuntu 16/18

 # Requirement
 Donkeycar, gym-donkey, and DonkeySimLinux